sleexyz/react-router-dynamic-matcher/README.md

 `filter` *is set to* `(x) => x` *by default.*

 `filter` just provides a way of ensuring that your dynamic matcher can only see the parts of the app state that you've specified.
+It also fills in as react-redux's `mapStateToProps` for the Guard component, if `guard` is set to true.